ros-navigation/navigation2/nav2_mppi_controller/README.md

 #### Translational Velocity Critic

-Only scores holonomic motion models.
-Penalizes samples whose combined translational velocity leaves the ellipse spanned by `vx_max`, `vx_min` and `vy_max`, so that a diagonal command cannot reach a higher speed than a straight one.
-The ellipse semi-axes are taken from those per-axis limits, so the critic adds no limit of its own.
+Penalizes combined translational velocities that leave the ellipse spanned by `vx_max`, `vx_min` and `vy_max`.
+This prevents a diagonal command from reaching a higher speed than one along the robot's x and y axes.

  | Parameter             | Type   | Definition                                                                                                  |
  | ---------------       | ------ | ----------------------------------------------------------------------------------------------------------- |